SCENE 01 / UNDERWATER FILMING

 Professional marine cinematography with certified dive teams across Iceland.

-Underwater filming captures imagery beneath the water's surface using specialized waterproof camera housings, lighting systems, and safety protocols.
+Here is how this works in practice.
+Underwater filming captures visuals beneath the water's surface using specialized waterproof housings, lighting systems, and safety protocols.
 Iceland is renowned for some of the most extraordinary underwater locations on Earth — the glacier-fed Silfra rift in Þingvellir National Park where you can dive between tectonic plates with 100-metre visibility, plus glacier lagoons like Jökulsárlón, the Westfjords, and the North Atlantic around the Snæfellsnes Peninsula.

-We coordinate cold-water operations with certified Icelandic dive teams trained for sub-Arctic conditions, source cinema-grade waterproof equipment with appropriate housings and dry suits, and manage permits through the Environment Agency of Iceland and Þingvellir National Park Commission.
-Our team handles complex logistics for remote glacier and fjord shoots, plus coordination with Húsavík whale-watching specialists.
+Here is the short of it.
+We set up cold-water operations with certified Icelandic dive teams trained for sub-Arctic conditions, source cinema-grade waterproof gear with appropriate housings and dry suits, and manage permits through the Environment Agency of Iceland and Þingvellir National Park Commission.
+Our team handles complex logistics for remote glacier and fjord shoots, plus planning with Húsavík whale-watching pros.

 Complete Underwater Services